15 Things You Should Know Before Travelling To Costa Rica

 10. Don’t be afraid of (wild) animals

 I don’t know about you but this was probably my main concern when I thought about living in the tropics.
 Before I left, I looked up all of the info on sharks, crocodiles, snakes, poisonous frogs, mosquitos (+ all of the diseases they carry) and so on.
 Luckily, the horror stories you read online make things seem so much worse than they are in reality.
-I haven’t had any issues so far (of course in most cases you only have to meet a crocodile once) and I’ve been to some seriously off the beaten path places.
+I haven’t had any issues (of course in most cases you only have to meet a crocodile once) and I’ve been to some seriously off the beaten path places.
 You’ll most likely see lots of harmless and cute animals, like below!

 11. Be aware of rip currents